 warnings | Lewis Pass – Lake Rotoiti, Nelson Lakes NP

 In spring, or after heavy snowfalls, there is a real avalanche danger on the western side of Travers Saddle and the upper Sabine Valley heading up to Blue Lake.
-These area are marked by signage on the trail.
+These areas are marked by signage on the trail.

 other websites | Lewis Pass – Lake Rotoiti, Nelson Lakes NP